Lincoln Financial Group Life Insurance Company Review

 - Moody’s: A1

-Lincoln has good customer reviews, yet J.D. power ranked them just below the national average as far as life insurance companies.
+Lincoln financial group has good customer reviews, yet J.D. power ranked them just below the national average as far as life insurance companies.
 On the Better Business Bureau, Lincoln life has a rating of A-.

 See what you qualify for by answering some health questions.